elmol/zk-proof-of-humanity-vote/step-by-step-guide.md

 ### Installation Verification

-To verify that we have successfully installed the zk-poh-widget, we will read and log the address of the zk proof of humanity contract.
+To verify that you have successfully installed the zk-poh-widget, we will read and log the address of the zk proof of humanity contract.

 To do this, we need to edit `apps/web-app/src/pages/index.tsx` and add the following `useEffect` hook that logs the contract address.